awsdocs/amazon-rekognition-developer-guide/doc_source/API_DetectLabels.md

  ** [Image](#API_DetectLabels_RequestSyntax) **   <a name="rekognition-DetectLabels-request-Image"></a>
 The input image as base64\-encoded bytes or an S3 object\.
 If you use the AWS CLI to call Amazon Rekognition operations, passing image bytes is not supported\.
 Images stored in an S3 Bucket do not need to be base64\-encoded\.
 If you are using an AWS SDK to call Amazon Rekognition, you might not need to base64\-encode image bytes passed using the `Bytes` field\.
-For more information, see [Images](images-information.md)\.
+For more information, see [Image specifications](images-information.md)\.
 Type: [Image](API_Image.md) object
 Required: Yes